Whitworth University provides limited on-campus summer housing. There are, however, a few restrictions with this housing:

 This key is to be used only by the resident to whom it is issued.
 Residents are not allowed to let anyone else in the building with this key.
 Use of this key by other persons, either with or without the student's permission, will result in a charge of at least $50 per person, immediate removal of the student from the residence hall, and reclamation of the key issued.

 Students are allowed to use this key only between the dates agreed upon by the housing office.
 If a student needs access to the building earlier or longer than agreed upon, he/she should contact the housing office at firstname.lastname@example.org or 509.777.4533.
 Entering campus buildings at times other than those agreed upon will result in a charge of at least $50, immediate removal from the hall, and reclamation of the key issued.

-A Whitworth student's regular I.D. card will allow access to summer housing; however, if a student has been issued a different access card, the card must be returned at the end of the stay.
+A Whitworth student's regular I.D. card will allow access to summer housing (when in a building with I.D.-card controlled access); however, if a student has been issued a different/additional access card, the card must be returned at the end of the stay.
 Failure to return the card will result in a charge of at least $35.

 Students can report work orders and request cleaning supplies, bathroom tissue, etc., via Pirate Port's "Work Order Requests."

 Each summer resident must complete a checkout with the housing office shortly after the resident finishes summer class or the on-campus job.
-Exception: If you are leaving between 9 p.m. and 8 a.m., simply remove all personal possessions from the room, lock the room, and slide the room key and access card (if one has been issued to you) under the door of the summer housing RA.
+Exception: If you are leaving between 9 p.m. and 8 a.m., simply remove all personal possessions from the room, lock the room, and slide the room key, access card (if one has been issued to you), and a completed Express Checkout form under the door of the summer housing RA.
 To schedule a checkout, please email us at email@example.com or call 509.777.4533.